dougdyson/katas/challenges/addingBigNumbers/notes.md

 By attempting to be more explicit and use reduceRight, I just ended up spreading out the other conditions into the code and making it more difficult to read and debug.
 I also ended up writing more code than necessary.
 A key takeaway is to consolidate logic wherevever possible, to make the code readable and maintainable.
 This applies to variable declarations as well.

 - consolidate and centralize logic, if gets too complicated, break it out into a function, potentially in an external file
-- keep variable declarations together; too many intermediate variables is a sign that the code is too complicated
+- keep variable declarations together
+- too many intermediate variables is a sign that the code is too complicated
-- don't be afraid to use variable-controlled loops
+- don't avoid using variable-controlled loops (i.e while)

 ### Version 2
 Am going to do a rewrite and use these lessons learned.